Pylons/pyramid/docs/narr/project.rst

 A :term:`PasteDeploy` ``.ini`` file named ``development.ini`` will be created in the project directory.
-You will use this ``.ini`` file to configure a server, to run your application, and to and debug your application.
+You will use this ``.ini`` file to configure a server, to run your application, and to debug your application.
 It sports configuration that enables an interactive debugger and settings optimized for development.

 Another :term:`PasteDeploy` ``.ini`` file named ``production.ini`` will also be created in the project directory.
 It sports configuration that disables